-Running a business can be unpredictable, but there is one certainty you can rely on – a good record keeping system can make tax time much easier!
+Running a business can be unpredictable, but there is one certainty you can rely on – a good record keeping system makes all aspects of business easier!

 The tax records you have to keep

-You'll need to keep records to help you prepare your Business Activity Statement (BAS), and annual income tax return.
+You'll need to keep records to help you prepare your activity statements and annual income tax return.
 Depending on your tax obligations you may need to keep other records as well.